 the proposed resolution is taken to have been lost.

-A resolution proposed at a general meeting must be decided on a show of hands.
+A resolution proposed at a general meeting must be decided on a show of hands unless a poll is required by the chairperson or effectively demanded by at least 5 members entitled to vote on the resolution (in person or by proxy), in which case the resolution must be decided by a poll conducted in a manner determined by the chairperson.

 If the chairperson of a general meeting declares that a resolution has been carried or lost on a show of hands and an entry to that effect is made in the minutes of the meeting, no proof of the number or proportion of the votes recorded in favour of or against the resolution is required.